 To start, go to your projects dashboard in SEMrush and click on the setup button in the Link Building widget.
-SEMrush will let you enter up to 10 keywords that you wish to earn a higher ranking for.
+First, SEMrush lets you enter up to 10 keywords that you wish to earn a higher ranking for.

 Each link in the list can be expanded to see further details by clicking on the dropdown arrow in the Rating column.
 When expanded, you will be able to see the domain quality of this backlink, as well as the domain relevance and domain health.

-When moving a backlink into the In Progress section you will be asked to select the task type in which you want to sort your links.
-The “task type” is simply the way you plan to acquire said link.
+When moving a backlink into the In Progress section you will be asked to select the outreach strategy in which you want to sort your links.
+This is simply the method in which you plan to acquire said link.

 Adding More Prospects

-You can also add additional prospects by clicking on the +Add button located below the Organic Search, Competitors, Mentions and Manual Upload sections.
+You can add additional prospects by clicking on the +Add button located below the Organic Search, Competitors, Mentions and Manual Upload sections.